HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_to_8.x.md

 ### Choosing operating system version

-Use CentOS 7 Or RHEL 9 (the later CentOS 7 Or RHEL 9 the better).
-For this scenario, let's say you are using CentOS 7.9.
+Use AlmaLinux 9 or RHEL 9 (the later the better).
+For this scenario, let's say you are using AlmaLinux 9.
 Be always sure, as whenever installing any of the components mentioned here, using automation or manually, to configure machine properly and just to be on the safe side run yum update before you start.

 ## Upgrading HCL Connections to v8